 Here in the above dialog shot you can change the setting for updates according to your choice, like if you want to check for the update right after every time interval or if Every time when host application starts.
 That’s all up to you.

 Register self-created certificate in Trusted Root Certification Authorities:

 But we created the certificate above and used that while publishing our package, right?
-But haven’t you get update notification from windows and did you try to click on that and say ok download new update for me?
-Do that worked fine and your product gets updated to the new version?
+But haven’t you gotten an update notification from windows and did you try to click on that and say ok download a new update for me?
+Do that work fine and does your product gets updated to the new version?
 No!

 exception you are on a right track, believe me.